carlosug/GlobalStudies/PITCHME.md

 ---

-## what will you achieve to make today in R!
+## Examples of what is going to be your work today
 ---
 @snap[north-east span-100 text-pink text-06]
 Scatter plot with simple features